wellsaid/Py-AVHzY-CT-2/README.md

 Benedetto Girgenti - benedetto.girgenti@protonmail.com

-TODO: Distributed under the XYZ license.
-See ``LICENSE`` for more information
+TODO: Distributed under the GPL v3.0 license.
+See ``LICENSE.md`` for more information